MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-storage.md

 ## File storage

+::: moniker range="sc-vmm-2016"

 VMM can manage file storage that supports the SMB 3.0 protocol.
 SMB is supported by file shares on computers running Windows Server 2012 or later, and by third-party vendors of network-attached storage (NAS) devices.

+::: moniker-end

+::: moniker range=">sc-vmm-2016"

+VMM can manage file storage that supports the SMB 3.0 protocol.
+SMB is supported by file shares on computers running Windows Server 2016 or later, and by third-party vendors of network-attached storage (NAS) devices.

+::: moniker-end

 - **Windows file server**:  You can add a remote file server as a storage device or you can scale file-based storage Scale-Out File Server (SOFS).
 - **Scaled-out file server (SOFS)**: SOFS provides a file server cluster in which storage is shared between the cluster nodes.
 Storage for SOFS could be a SAN (SAS, iSCSI, Fibre Channel) or could integrate with Storage Spaces Direct.